 Rohinton P. Medhora is President of the Centre for International Governance Innovation, joining in 2012.
-He served on CIGI’s International Board of Directors since 2009.
+He served on CIGI's former International Board of Governors from 2009–2014.
 Previously, he was vice president of programs at Canada’s International Development Research Centre (IDRC).
 At IDRC, Rohinton led the Micro Impacts of Macroeconomic and Adjustment Policies and Trade, Employment and Competitiveness initiatives.
 He is also a former director of IDRC’s social and economic policy programs.

 In the News